Review: Chase Sapphire Preferred Card

 No Foreign Transaction Fees

 We at Frugal Flyer avoid foreign transaction fees like the plague and getting your ITIN to apply for US credit cards is the best way to do that, as a large majority of US credit cards are without these fees.
-The CSP is an excellent second or third US-issued card to add to your lineup that you can use for purchases around the globe.
+The Chase Sapphire Preferred Card is an excellent second or third US-issued card to add to your lineup that you can use for purchases around the globe.

 Related: Best No Foreign Transaction Fee Credit Cards for Canadians

-One of the most significant benefits the CSP affords cardholders is the ability to turn cashback into UR points.
-Chase also offers Freedom Flex and Freedom Unlimited cards that market themselves as cashback, but those cashback “points” can be transferred to your Sapphire product and then redeemed with partners.
+One of the most significant benefits the Chase Sapphire Preferred Card affords cardholders is the ability to turn cashback into Ultimate Rewards points.
+Chase also offers Freedom Flex and Freedom Unlimited cards that market themselves as cashback, but those cashback “points” can be transferred to your Chase Sapphire Card product and then redeemed by transferring them to hotel and airline partners.

 Chase Offers